 Mac moves between, learns from, and contributes to, many diverse and contrasting spheres of society – an enriching, stimulating, and often, deeply troubling pathway.
 Over a period of twenty years he was mentored and coached by a group of Native American teachers.
 During this training and ever since he has attempted to bring two worlds together – an ancient worldview that emphasises relationship, interdependence and reverence for life, with the huge challenges and equally huge opportunities of the 21st Century.
 You can find out more about Mac’s work here.

 Your stay at Embercombe

 Embercombe is a beautiful 50 acre rewilding estate on the edge of Dartmoor.
 It is a place to find a deep connection with nature – wild nature around us and wild nature within us.
-Our land is a mix of nature scapes to reconnect with, from mature oak woodlands that are over 150 years old, meadows and pastures for our family of sheep we have on the land, to various fruit orchards and gardens to explore, as well as our sacred stone circle and sacred well to seek counsel from.
+Our land is a mix of nature scapes to reconnect with, from mature oak woodlands that are over 150 years old, meadows and pastures, to various fruit orchards and gardens to explore, as well as our sacred stone circle and sacred well to seek counsel from.
 It is a place for nature connection, self development, inspiration and engaging in nature.

 Accommodation and facilities

 You will stay in one of our beautiful yurt villages.
 Each yurt is furnished with comfortable beds and a wood fired stove.
 Both yurt villages have compost toilets and running water.
 Full bathroom facilities with hot showers are available in the main building.

 All your meals are included.
 Organic, vegetarian food is lovingly prepared on site using produce from the Embercombe garden wherever possible.
 Special diets are adeptly catered for.
 Please indicate if you require this on your booking form.